sminez/ad/README.md

 > the exact content of the video tour may not accurately reflect the current state of `ad`.

-## The design of ad
+## :straight_ruler: The design of ad

 `ad` is aiming to be a hybrid of the pieces of various editors that I find most useful:
-  - vim style modal editing to allow for convenient key bindings
+  - vim style modal editing
   - convenient text navigation and selection from vim/kakoune
   - mini-buffer based user defined minor modes from emacs
   - sam/acme style editing commands for larger editing actions